Baccalauréat: Passing and honours

 Honours are prestigious but not crucial, as admissions to the classes préparatoires (preparatory classes), which prepare students for the grande école examinations, are decided months before the examination.

 French educators seldom use the entire grading scale.
 The same applies when marking the baccalauréat.
-Therefore, students are very unlikely to get a 20 out of 20 or more (it is actually possible to get more than 20 because of options like Arts, Music, Latin, etc.).
+Therefore, students are very unlikely to get a 20 out of 20 (before 2019 it was actually possible to get more than 20 because of options like Arts, Music, Latin, etc.).
 It is also very rare to see scores lower than 5.

 Grade inflation has become a concern.
 Between 2005 and 2016 the proportion of students receiving at least an honor in the general baccalauréat increased by 65%.

 European section

 A European section is an option in French high schools to teach a subject through a European language other than French.
 It also gives pupils the opportunity of having more hours in the language studied.
 It is also an opportunity to learn more about the culture of the country of which the language is being spoken.
 For example, if learning History in Spanish, the history of Spain and that of Central and South America would be emphasized.
 Teachers present their lessons in English, German, Italian or Spanish.

 At the end, students can receive a "European section" mention on their baccalaureat.
 To have that mention, they need to get at least 12/20 on their language examination and at least 10/20 at an additional oral examination on the subject in the language.

 For example, those who choose History in Spanish as an additional subject would take their Spanish examination like the rest of their classmates, who do not have History in Spanish, and get at least 12/20.
 They then have to pass an oral examination on history in Spanish and get at least 10/20.